 The Acorn Moc scores very well in other reviews, and we can back up these claims.
 We only include excellent products in our fleet, and the Acorn is a superb and aesthetically pleasing model.
 It's warm, easy to get on, and made with robust materials and tight tolerances.

 On the other hand, the interior of the Acorn Moc felt lumpier than any other model we tested.
 Beneath your heel, an Acorn logo, unfortunately, interrupts an otherwise smooth and cushy footbed.
 Just behind each big toe is a prominent seam that you can feel distinctly without socks on.
 With socks on, both of these annoyances are lessened, but not gone altogether.

 The NDB Memory Foam Slipper is the only low-heel model in our test that has a slightly "hardened" outer.
-This outer layer is imitation suede that sheds grass and leaves better than the fleece outers on the other budget and slip-on models in the test.
-If your slipper needs to include minimal walking, a price that is friendly on the wallet, and a need to occasionally go out in the yard, this is a good choice.
+This outer layer is a synthetic suede that sheds grass and leaves better than the fleece outers on the other budget and slip-on models tested.
+If your slipper requirements include minimal walking, a wallet-friendly price, and the ability to occasionally go out in the yard, this is a good choice.